richardtallent/vue-simple-calendar/README.md

 ## Slots

 ### header
-This optional named slot **replaces** the default `div.header` (which contains the navigation buttons and calendar's current period).
-For example, this would effectively result in an empty span in place of the header (you could also just use `.calendar-view .header {display: none}` in your CSS to hide the default header):
+This optional named slot **replaces** the default `div.cv-header` (which contains the navigation buttons and calendar's current period).
+For example, this would effectively result in an empty span in place of the header (you could also just use `.cv-header {display: none}` in your CSS to hide the default header):

 ```HTML
 <calendar-view>